Nripendra Narayan Government High School: History

-Nripendra Narayan Government High School is founded on 1906 by Nripendra Narayan Bhup Bahadur, Maharaja of Cooch Behar.
+Nripendra Narayan Government High School is founded in 1906 by Nripendra Narayan Bhup Bahadur, Maharaja of Cooch Behar.
 The school was founded on the east bank of Korotoya River.
-In the beginning it was named Nripendra Narayan English School.
-But after few years it's changed to Bangla version.
-At that time it was one of the famous schools in Jalpaiguri District.
-Student also came here from Asam, Cooch Beher, Jalpaiguri & Darjiling.
+Originally named Nripendra Narayan English School, the name was styled as to a Bangla version.
+At that time it was a highly regarded school in Jalpaiguri District.
+Student also came here from Asam, Cooch Beher, Jalpaiguri and Darjiling.
 There were two residential boarding for the student.
-One was for the Muslim students & other was for the Hindu students.
+One was for the Muslim students and other was for the Hindu students.
 Then for some problems the authority closed those boardings.
-And for this reason students stopped to come here from long distance.
+And for this reason students stopped to come here from long distances.
 But the local students continued to study here.
-In the year of 1987 after being a government school its name changed to Nripendra Narayan Government High School which is also known as N.N Govt.
-High School.
-And now the school becomes a famous school in Panchagarh District of Independent Bangladesh.
+In 1987 after being a government school its name changed to Nripendra Narayan Government High School also called N.N Govt.
+High School).
+And now the school is well known in Panchagarh District of Independent Bangladesh.